kubernetes/ingress-nginx/docs/user-guide/annotations.md

 ### Enable CORS

 To enable Cross-Origin Resource Sharing (CORS) in an Ingress rule add the annotation `ingress.kubernetes.io/enable-cors: "true"`.
 This will add a section in the server location enabling this functionality.

+CORS can be controlled with the following annotations:

+* `ingress.kubernetes.io/cors-allow-methods` controls which methods are accepted.
+This is a multi-valued field, separated by ',' and accepts only letters (upper and lower case).

+Example: `ingress.kubernetes.io/cors-allow-methods: "PUT, GET, POST, OPTIONS"`

+* `ingress.kubernetes.io/cors-allow-headers` controls which headers are accepted.
+This is a multi-valued field, separated by ',' and accepts letters, numbers, _ and -.

+Example: `ingress.kubernetes.io/cors-allow-methods: "X-Forwarded-For, X-app123-XPTO"`

+* `ingress.kubernetes.io/cors-allow-origin` controls what's the accepted Origin for CORS and defaults to '*'.
+This is a single field value, with the following format: http(s)://origin-site.com or http(s)://origin-site.com:port

+Example: `ingress.kubernetes.io/cors-allow-origin: "https://origin-site.com:4443"`

+* `ingress.kubernetes.io/cors-allow-credentials` controls if credentials can be passed during CORS operations.

+Example: `ingress.kubernetes.io/cors-allow-credentials: "true"`

 For more information please check https://enable-cors.org/server_nginx.html

 ### Server Alias